wavefrontHQ/docs/pages/doc/ui_charts.md

 ## Improve Display Speed with the Sampling Option

 Wavefront is very fast, but sometimes it's not necessary for the user to wait for thousands of series to be rendered.
-Starting with release 2019.38, you can limit the number of time series to 100 for new charts.
+You can limit the number of time series to 100 for new charts.

-To affect all dashboards, turn on the **Sampling** default in your preferences from the gear icon.
+To affect all dashboards, turn on the **Sampling** in your preferences.
+1. Click the gear icon in the top right corner.
+2. Click your account name.
+3. Turn **Sampling** on.
 ![sampling preference](images/sampling_preference.png)

 If the **Sampling** preference is **On**:
 * The maximum number of time series that's displayed during chart creation or edit is 100.
-* You're prompted whether you'd like to turn off the limitation, as shown in the following screenshot.
+* You're prompted whether you'd like to turn off the limitation, as shown in the screenshot below.
   - **Turn off Sampling** removes the limit for the current chart.
   - **Always off** removes the limit for all charts.

 ![sampling query during chart create](images/sampling_during_chart_create.png)

-To temporarily change the sampling behavior for a chart, use the **Sampling** toggle in the top right.
-You cannot save this change (or other changes in this Taskbar).
+To temporarily change the sampling behavior for a chart, use the **Sampling** menu in the top right.
+You cannot save this change (or other changes in this taskbar).

 ![sampling toggle during chart edit](images/sampling_toggle.png)